Tron: Plot

-Kevin Flynn is a leading software engineer, formerly employed by the computer corporation ENCOM, who now runs a video game arcade and attempts to hack into ENCOM's mainframe system.
-However, ENCOM's Master Control Program (MCP) halts his progress.
+Kevin Flynn is a leading software engineer, formerly employed by large technology corporation ENCOM.
+He now runs a video game arcade, and attempts to hack into ENCOM's system with a program called CLU.
+However, ENCOM's Master Control Program (MCP) halts his progress and CLU is deleted.
 Within ENCOM, programmer Alan Bradley and his girlfriend, engineer Lora Baines, discover that the MCP has closed off their access to projects.
-When Alan confronts the senior executive vice president, Ed Dillinger, Dillinger claims that the security measures are an effort to stop outside hacking attempts.
-However, when Dillinger privately questions the MCP through his computerized desk, he realizes the MCP has expanded into a powerful virtual intelligence and has become power-hungry, illegally appropriating personal, business, and government programs to increase its own capabilities.
-Dillinger rose to the top of ENCOM by stealing video games Flynn had created, presenting them to the company as his own.
-The MCP blackmails Dillinger with information about his plagiarizing Flynn's games if he does not comply with its directives.
+When Alan confronts the senior executive vice president, Ed Dillinger, he asserts the security measures are an effort to stop the hacking attempts.
+However, when Dillinger privately questions the MCP through his computerized desk, he realizes the MCP has expanded into a powerful virtual intelligence and has been illegally appropriating personal, business, and government programs to increase its own capabilities.
+As Dillinger rose to the top of ENCOM by presenting Flynn's games as his own, the MCP blackmails Dillinger by threatening to expose his plagiarism if he does not comply with its directives.

 Lora deduces that Flynn is the hacker, and she and Alan go to his arcade to warn him.
-Flynn reveals that he has been trying to locate evidence proving Dillinger's plagiarism, which launched Dillinger's rise in the company.
+Flynn reveals that he has been trying to locate evidence proving Dillinger's plagiarism.
 Together, the three form a plan to break into ENCOM and unlock Alan's "Tron" program, a self-governing security measure designed to protect the system and counter the functions of the MCP.
-Once inside ENCOM, the three split up and Flynn comes into direct conflict with the MCP, communicating with his terminal.
-Before Flynn can get the information he needs to reveal Dillinger's acts, the MCP uses an experimental laser to digitize and upload Flynn into the ENCOM mainframe cyberspace, where programs are living entities appearing in the likeness of the human "Users" (programmers) who created them.
+Once inside ENCOM, the three split up, and Flynn comes into direct conflict with the MCP through a laboratory terminal.
+Before Flynn can get the information he needs, the MCP uses an experimental laser to digitize and upload him into the ENCOM gaming grid.
+There, computer programs are living entities appearing in the likeness of the human "Users" (programmers) who created them.
+The space is ruled by the MCP and its second-in-command, Sark, who coerce programs to renounce their belief in the Users and force those who resist to compete in deadly games.

-Flynn learns that the MCP and its second-in-command, Sark, rule and coerce programs to renounce their belief in the Users.
-The MCP forces programs that resist to play in deadly games and begins putting Flynn in duels.
-Flynn meets other captured programs, Ram and Tron, between matches.
-Partnered, the three escape into the mainframe during a light cycle match (an arcade game Flynn wrote the program for and is skilled at), but Flynn and Ram become separated from Tron by an MCP pursuit party.
-While attempting to help Ram, who was wounded in the pursuit, Flynn learns that he can manipulate portions of the mainframe by accessing his programmer knowledge.
-Ram recognizes Flynn as a User and encourages him to find Tron and free the system before "derezzing" (dying).
-Using his new ability, Flynn partially rebuilds a Recognizer vehicle (a construct taken from another one of Flynn's games) and later disguises himself as one of Sark's soldiers.
+Flynn is put into the games and plays well; between matches, he befriends two other captured programs, Ram and Tron.
+The three escape into the system during a round of Light Cycle (an arcade game Flynn created and is skilled at), but Flynn and Ram become separated from Tron by an MCP pursuit party.
+While attempting to help a badly injured Ram, Flynn learns that he can manipulate portions of the system by accessing his programmer knowledge.
+Just before Ram "derezzes" (dies), he recognizes Flynn as a User, and encourages him to find Tron and free the system.
+Using his newfound ability, Flynn rebuilds a broken vehicle and disguises himself as one of Sark's soldiers.